scality/Zenko/docs/docsource/operation/Architecture/System_Architecture.rst

 Zenko Cluster Topology
 ----------------------

-To operate with high availability, Zenko must operate on a cluster of at least three physical or virtual servers running CentOS 7.4 and either have access to a virtual Kubernetes instance (EKM, GKM, or AKM) or to an instance of MetalK8s installed and running on each server.

-When run in a cluster configuration, Zenko is highly available.
-Load balancing, failover, and service management are handled dynamically in real time by Kubernetes.
+To operate with high availability, Zenko must operate on a cluster of at least three physical or virtual servers running Kubernetes 1.11.3 or later.
+Run in such a cluster configuration, Zenko is highly available: load balancing, failover, and service management are handled dynamically in real time by Kubernetes.
 This dramatically improves several aspects of service management, creating a fast, robust, self-healing, flexible, scalable system.
 From the user’s perspective, Zenko is functionally a single instance that obscures the services and servers behind it.

 .. image:: ../Resources/Images/Zenko_cluster_NoNFS.*
    :align: center

 A basic test configuration—a cluster of three servers—is depicted above.
 Five servers is the recommended minimum service deployment for high availability.
 In actual practice, each server can dynamically deploy up to ten CloudServer instances, making for a default maximum of 50 CloudServer instances, plus one master.
 Kubernetes sets the current upper boundary, defined by the number of pods (including service